ABV-Hub/force2020_priv/privatenotes.md

 ```

 ![Gamma Ray Multi Plot](images/MultiPlot_GR.png))

+When vieiwing the lithology crossplots, a number of values for GR are in excess of 500, which could be bad data or potentially hot shales.

+Number of points:
+>500 : 72
+>300 : 960

 - [x] Could be converted into a nice function where the user passes in the percentile values, key values and dataframe